sesame-project/simulationBasedTesting/documentation/INSTALL-linux-ros.md

 ```

 - Open "src/main/EvolutionaryRunnerPALTestingNullFuzzing.java", check
-  the paths within it (some, e.g. *spaceModelFile* and *grammarPath* may
+  the paths within it are correct (some, e.g. *spaceModelFileName* and
-  need updating to use correct USERNAME)
+  *grammarPath* may need updating to use correct USERNAME)

 ## Setting the classpath